If you’ve ever been shopping for a washing machine, you’ll probably have been faced with the decision of which capacity you should choose.

 What Do Washing Machine Capacities Mean?

 The kilogram measurement on washing machines does not apply to the weight of the actual machine, of course, it refers to the capacity of the drum.
+That is, how much laundry it can hold at one time.

 As you may have been told, overfilling your washing machine can really damage it and it isn’t great for your clothes either – they will probably come out smellier than they went in!